japila-books/spark-sql-internals/docs/spark-sql-Dataset.md

 Used when...FIXME

 ! [[deserializer]] `deserializer`
 a!
-Deserializer link:spark-sql-Expression.adoc[expression] to convert internal rows to objects of type `T`
+Deserializer link:expressions/Expression.md[expression] to convert internal rows to objects of type `T`

 Created lazily by requesting the <<exprEnc, ExpressionEncoder>> to link:spark-sql-ExpressionEncoder.adoc#resolveAndBind[resolveAndBind]